-Boundaries, Narratives, and Practices
+Boundaries, Structures, and Politics

 An indispensable reader on the many manifestations of Sufi thought, practice and belief.